keesiemeijer/php-basics-tutorial/README.md

 $animals[] = 'chicken';
 ```

-This is how PHP sees the array with the added value
+This is how PHP sees the array with the added `chicken` value.
 ```php
 array(
 	0 => 'dog',